Frequently asked questions - Devolution

-Why is devolution and local government reorganisation (LGR) being proposed?
+Why is devolution and LGR being proposed?

 They think that simpler local government structures will: